marty-oehme/papis-extract/README.md

 : Put the extracted data somewhere.
 For now stdout or into your notes.

 - formatters
-: Make sure the exporter saves the data according to your preferred layout, such as a markdown syntax or csv-structure.
+: Make sure the exporter saves the annotation data according to your preferred layout, such as a markdown syntax or csv-structure.

-Splitting it into those three building blocks makes it easier to recombine them in any way, should someone want to save highlights as csv data in their notes, or should we ever include more extractors than the one for PDFs.
+Splitting it into those building blocks makes it easier to recombine them in any way, should someone want to save highlights as csv data in their notes, or to include additional extractors or formatters.

 To develop it together with an isolated `papis` instance you can simply inject papis into your development environment, e.g. invoking the poetry environment shell and then manually installing: